rossaddison/yii2-house2house/README.md

 **What has this software been used for mostly in the past?**
 It has been mainly structured for window cleaing in the UK but can be modified for other services.
 Modify the Instruction facility which will appear as a dropdown in the Daily Cleans list of houses.
 Each house will be associated with a specific code. eg. FBS which stands for Front Back and Sides.
 Also you can alter the attribute values under frontend/models to reflect a more personal feel to your business.

+**How do I find my turnover or costs?**
+Your turnover can be determined under Daily Clean.
+Your expenditure can be determined under Costs.
+Since this is a cash collection software package the amount is merely incremental and has no connection to an accounting package.
+The paid amount could be modified in the frontend/models to facilitate quantity delivery if keeping stock of what has been delivered to a household particularly in the case of the **coronavirus pandemic** which is occuring as I write this.

 **What php version should my shared hosting provider eg. one.com be able to offer?** php 7.4.0 and above as at 3rd April 2020.

 **Is there any demo version available?** You will be able to login with manager rights at https://roundrunner.co.uk/libra/login.
 You will not have access to the Role Based Access Control Graphical User Interface available only to the first signed in user ie. admin.